Summary

 Engage

-Use the attached Lesson Slides to guide the instruction.
+Use the attached Lesson Slides to guide the lesson.
 Display slide 5 and tell students that they are going to participate in an Always, Sometimes, or Never True activity to analyze some statements about indigenous, pre-contact cultures in Oklahoma.

 Pass out the Always, Sometimes, or Never True handouts to students and ask them to mark each statement as always, sometimes, or never true.
 Next to each designation, students should write a short reason for their decision.
 Once students have labeled and justified each statement, have them discuss their reasoning with an Elbow Partner.
-Then, ask for 2–3 volunteers to share out their thoughts for each statement with the whole class.
+Then, ask for 2–3 volunteers to share their thoughts for each statement with the whole class.

 Explore

-Display slide 6 and pass out a copy of the GRAPES Graphic Organizer to each student.
+Display slide 6 and pass out a copy of the GRAPES Graphic Organizer handout to each student.
 They can use this handout to organize the information about a civilization into six major areas of focus.
 Some questions associated with each area are listed below, but students are not limited to just these questions.

-Geography—Where was the civilization located?
+Geography: Where was the civilization located?
 What were/are the major geographic features of the region?

-Religion—Was the civilization polytheistic or monotheistic?
+Religion: Was the civilization polytheistic or monotheistic?
 Who or what did they worship?
 What were their places of worship called?

-Arts—What kinds of items did they create?
+Arts: What kinds of items did they create?
 Were there common themes?

-Politics—Who ruled?
+Politics: Who ruled?
 Were there key political figures?

-Economics—Did the civilization trade with others?
+Economics: Did the civilization trade with others?
 What did they trade?
 Did they pay taxes?

-Social—Was there a hierarchy?
+Social: Was there a hierarchy?
 How did members of the civilization interact with one another?

 Move to slide 7.
 Have students watch an Oklahoma News Report video about the Spiro Mounds: “OETA Story on Highway 9: Spiro Mounds.”